mediapills/cloud-custodian/docs/source/gcp/examples/iam-service-account-disable.rst

 It's a security best practice to avoid usage of real purpose of service accounts in their names.

-This policy disables all service accounts that contains blacklisted words.
+This policy disables all service accounts that contain blacklisted words.

 .. code-block:: yaml